 For those that choose a tool, there are several options available, but all have the same basic requirement — the tool must do the job well.

 OUR MAJOR CUTTER MANUFACTURERS:

 Single blade cutters slice through the cap of the cigar from one direction while double blade cutters slice through from opposite sides at the same time, meeting in the middle.
 We suggest to our customers that a double blade cutter is the preferred method of the two as you get a cleaner and more consistent cut.
-This is why we don’t stock single blade cutters at Chesapeake.

 The biggest drawback of the guillotine cutter is that it is easy to cut too much off the head of the cigar.
 Removing more than just the very top of the cap structure leaves the head of your cigar open to fraying in your mouth.

 The backplated guillotine solves the problem of cutting too much off the cigar.
 The cigar rests against the plate covering one side of the cutter while the open blades on the opposite side just shave the very top off the head of the cigar.
 These cutters aren’t made to cut torpedo style cigars, although you can simply cut the torpedo a couple of times to overcome the limiting plate’s effect.

 Like a standard set of scissors, these cutters feature two blades that come together at a central pivot point, although some scissor style cutters feature a single blade and look more like a pocket knife than scissors.